-To be considered for a Library Fellow position, candidates must be in good academic standing and submit the following to the project mentor:
+To be considered for a Buchanan Library Fellow position, candidates must be undergraduate students enrolled at Vanderbilt University in good academic standing.
+Required documents include:

 Previously selected Library Fellows may not reapply for a new project.